 Begin in style with a private-chauffeur airport transfer where you’ll enjoy VIP airport lounge access before your flight out.

 On arrival into New Zealand’s largest city, you’ll be met by a private driver who’ll see you to your luxury hotel.
-It’s the perfect introduction to Auckland – a 1920s Art Deco icon set just back from the city’s famous waterfront.
+It’s the perfect introduction to Auckland – a 1920s Art Deco icon set right in the heart of town.

 As such, you’ll have all of the city’s delights on your doorstep, from its Maori art galleries and museums to the giant Skytower’s sweeping views.
 If you look a little closer, you’ll also be within easy reach of volcano hikes, rainforests dotted with Maori carvings, and gulf islands home to superlative vineyards.